vectara/vectara-docs/www/docs/video-tutorials.md

 ### Building Apps – Part 2

-A demonstration of a React application built on top of Vectara.
+A demonstration of a React application built on the Vectara platform.

 <YouTube youTubeId="QTFEGVEr7-o" />